danyi1998/OO-Project/README.md

 I coded this project after taking a class on Object Oriented Programming in my sophomore year at college.
 I wanted to reinforce some concepts and get some practice.

 This project involves the registration of students, university programs and their courses, and also allows students to register to study courses.
-It is meant to model a university student and course registration system.
+It is meant to model a student and course registration system.

 It consists of 5 entity classes: Students, Student, Programs, Program, and Course, and 1 control class: Control.
 The 'Students' class instantiates 'Student' objects, the 'Programs' class instantiates 'Program' objects and the 'Program' class instantiates 'Course' objects.
 A 'Student' object can register for a 'Course'.